spollard/josh-works.github.io/_posts/2020-08-03-parents-guide-to-painless-chromebook-setup.md

 I'm sold.
 I just have to re-invent the wheel and figure out how much I need to spend, etc.

-**I need to figure out what Chromebook to get her, set it up for her, and help her be successful with it.
+**I want (and will therefore create) a Runbook to figure out what Chromebook to get her, set it up for her, and help her be successful with it.
 This can easily take many hours.
 I want my effort to be helpful to you.**

+It won't be quite as straight forward as a bash script - think of it as a `Runbook for Humans`

 -------------------